Sometimes the most difficult interview questions to answer are the simplest.

 3. Show how your career goals and the company’s goals align

-This part of your answer should showcase how the position you’re interviewing for fits into your personal career goals.
+This part of your answer should showcase how the position you’re interviewing for fits into your personal career goals (and how your goals align with those of the company so employers know you plan to stick around).

 If you find out through your research on the organization that they’re planning on expanding into a new region, for example, tell the interviewer about how you’re looking for a new challenge.
 Then, explain why your skill set and work experience make you well-suited to take on a leadership role in the upcoming expansion efforts.